Lisa Park (artist): Awards and fellowships

 Park was a member at the New Museum's by-application-only incubator, NEW INC, from 2015 to 2017.
 Park was selected to be an artist-in-residence at Nokia Bell Labs in 2017 as part of their Experiments in Art and Technology residency program with NEW INC. As part of the residency, Park was commissioned to create, "Blooming," which was featured in the exhibition Only Human at Mana Contemporary in May 2017 and written up in Wired.
 Blooming was an official selection of SXSW Art in 2019.

+Academic profession

+In Spring 2023, Park served as an adjunct professor at Hongik University's College of Design & Arts.
+She received an internal award for her teaching.

+Since the Fall semester of 2023, Park has been a lecturer within the Fine Arts and Design department at the University of Pennsylvania.